discord-samba/localization/_guides/writing_localization_files.md

 {% endraw %}

 **Note:** Just like with forward templates, there is recursion protection in place for loading other localization resources via `res`.
+Also note that when calling other resources via `res`, you do not need to explicitly pass the arguments to the resource function.
+They are forwarded automatically.
+You can, however, pass an arguments object specific to that script template if desired.

 As you may have noticed, simple script templates have their values returned implicitly.
-More complex, multi-line script templates can be written as well, but you will need to explicitly return a value manually.
+More complex, multi-line script templates can be written as well, but you will need to explicitly return a value.

 {% raw %}
 ```